The kangaroo is recognized all over the world as an Australian icon.

-Here at Billabong Sanctuary we have several families of these gentle animals roaming free in the park.
-Grab a bagful of seed from the kiosk, start walking down any of the paths, and you will soon have a friendly Roo eating out of your hand.
+Here at Billabong Sanctuary we have several of these gentle animals in Kangaroo Corral.
+Grab a bagful of feed from the Shop, come on in, and you could soon have a friendly roo eating out of your hand.
 If you are lucky, baby joey might peek out of mama’s pouch for a nibble as well.

 WHAT’S IN A NAME?